christiano84/Frontend-Mentor-Challenge-5/README.md

-I completed this 'challenge' in vanilla HTML, CSS and Javascript.
+I completed this in vanilla HTML, CSS and Javascript.

 It has over 800 lines of CSS, 260+ lines of HTML and 120+ lines of Javascript.
-It was done 'mobile first.'
+It was done mobile first.

 After looking at the specification I understood that these were the tasks I would have